-The Statistics / DHCP page displays the information on computers that have been identified by hostnames and MAC addresses and have got IP addresses from the DHCP server of the device, as well as the IP address expiration periods (the lease time).
+The Statistics / DHCP page displays the information on computers that have been identified by hostnames and MAC addresses and have got IP addresses from the DHCP server of the device.

-Figure 49.
+Figure 59.
 The Statistics / DHCP page.

 Routing Table

 The Statistics / Routing Table page displays the information on routes.
 The table contains destination IP addresses, gateways, subnet masks, and other data.